 Are you convinced yet that traditionally prepared bread is the way to go if you choose to consume carbs (which I do … I love bread!)

 The next step then is to get hold of sourdough starter to try your hand at making a loaf.

 Below are the directions I’ve always used to make sourdough starter, adapted, of course, from the must-have cookbook Nourishing Traditions!

-In addition, you will get your best results from making your sourdough starter with rye flour instead of wheat.
-Once your sourdough starter is ready, you can of course bake your bread with whatever grain you like.
+To emphasize this point one more time, you will get your best results from making your sourdough starter with rye flour instead of wheat.
+Once your sourdough starter is ready, you can, of course, bake your bread with whatever grain you like.
 It’s just best to use rye for the starter alone .. you don’t have to make rye bread with it, in other words.